coderefinery/manuals/lesson-review.md

 ## Look at reports from previous years

-- These reports maybe in the instructor's guides or an issue.
+- There are reports maybe in the instructor's guides or an issue.
   - They should hopefully say timings and what went well or not.
+- Check the notes archive from previous workshop - the questions that were asked for the session, and the feedback of the day.

 ## Issues